 - 1. A designated number of competencies must be completed each semester.
 Please see the Breakdown of Clinical Objectives or the clinical semester syllabus for the required number of exams.
 The required number must be completed first before reserve/extra competencies can be completed. - 2.
-Competencies are not complete without the student completing the critique.
-A grade of zero will be entered in for a competency when its critique was not completed. - 3.
-If a reserve competency is performed at the end of the semester, the exam may be critiqued the next semester as long as the critique is completed before the student rotates to the next clinical site. - 4.
+If a reserve competency is performed at the end of the semester, the exam may be critiqued the next semester as long as the critique is completed before the student rotates to the next clinical site. - 3.
 Each instructor is encouraged to develop and distribute competency guidelines to their assigned students describing their expectations and practices adapted for the applicable clinical site.